Wayne L. Wilson: Author Letter

 I am an only child so I learned to master the art of self-entertainment.
 After seeing a movie I loved, I'd frequently sit in my bedroom, rewrite the movie, and then try to act out all the actor's parts.

-However, I managed to carve out a career for sixteen years that was truly satisfying and kept me ensconced in the creative field.
+Nevertheless, I managed to carve out a career for sixteen years that was truly satisfying and kept me ensconced in the creative field.
 I co-owned and operated a publishing company specializing in greeting cards and related gift items.
 One of my responsibilities was as an Editorial Director, thus allowing me to utilize some of my writing skills – creating greeting card verses, captions, catalogs, business proposals, and so forth.
-Naturally, I wasn’t able to capitalize on the full extent of my writing skills, but at least it was something.
+Naturally, I wasn't able to capitalize on the full extent of my writing skills, but at least it was something.
 Oh yes, there were times I tried to write short stories and work on a novel on the side, but after 10-16 hours days as an owner, I usually fell asleep at my desk, sometimes with my fingers in place on the keyboard.

 When the time arose to close the business and move on I discovered I was truly at a crossroads in my life.
 With the knowledge and wisdom I gained as an entrepreneur, it was an opportune time to enter the corporate world and make some serious dollars.
 Although it was a monumental experience owning my own business, one that I will never regret, I was suffering from burnout toward the end.
 Even though it was considered an impractical thing to do, I felt at this stage in my existence it was time to pursue the career of being a professional writer because I might never have that chance again.
 So that's what I did.
 During the transition, I had to take quite a few steps backward to move forward, but it was my passion, and I am happy to be here.